gilch/hissp/docs/lissp_quickstart.rst

    False

-   ;;;; The Basic Macros
+   ;;;; The Bundled Macros

    ;; To make the REPL more usable, it comes with some basic macros already ;; defined.
 Their design has been deliberately restricted so that their ;; compiled output does not require the Hissp package to be installed to ;; work.
 While these may suffice for small or embedded Hissp projects, ;; you will probably want a more capable macro suite (such as Hebigo's) ;; for general use.
-You are not required to use the basic macros at all, ;; so by default, they don't work in .lissp files unqualified.
-They're ;; available qualified from hissp.basic.._macro_.
+You are not required to use the bundled macros at all, ;; so by default, they don't work in .lissp files unqualified.
+For ;; convenience, hissp._macro_ is a reference to hissp.macros._macro_, ;; making all the bundled macros available qualified with hissp.._macro_.

    ;;; Side Effect